 An ominous man appeared from the shadows.
-His white coat was covered with soot as uncountable wrinkles on it made themselves visible to the naked eye.
+His lab coat was covered with soot as uncountable wrinkles on it made themselves visible to the naked eye.

 “First, don’t ever let anyone find out you’ve been specialized for this mission.”

 The android took her first breath.
-The cool air coming from the room's air conditioner entered her nose.
+The frigid air coming from the room's air conditioner seeped into her nose.